upperlinecode/front-end-student-materials/04-css/02-ids-classes.md

 So far, we've only been able to select elements (like `<h1>` and `<p>`) in css.
 While this is useful, sometimes we need to be more specific.
 What if I want to select only one `<p>` element, or style a few (but not all) of the images on my page in a specific way.
 We use classes and ids to make this happen.

 ## What are Classes and IDs?
-Classes and Ids are a type of attribute that we can add onto an element in order to be more specific with our CSS selectors.
+Classes and ids are types of attributes that we can add onto an element in order to be more specific with our CSS selectors.
 This is what they look like:

 ```html
 <p class="animal-description">